^

 • significant increase in sputum viscosity.

-Heparin is prescribed for 5000-10,000 ED 3-4 times a day under the skin of the abdomen.
-The drug is contraindicated in cases of hemorrhagic syndrome, hemoptysis, peptic ulcer.
+Heparin is prescribed at 5000-10,000 IU 3-4 times a day under the skin of the abdomen.
+The drug is contraindicated in hemorrhagic syndrome, hemoptysis, and peptic ulcer.

-The duration of treatment with heparin is usually 3-4 weeks, followed by a gradual cancellation by reducing the single dose.
+The duration of treatment with heparin is usually 3-4 weeks, followed by gradual withdrawal by reducing the single dose.

-In 1987, V. V. Namestnikova proposed treatment of chronic bronchitis with colcitrin (calcitrine - injectable dosage form of calcitonin).
-It has an anti-inflammatory effect, inhibits the release of mediators from mast cells, improves bronchial patency.
-It is used for obstructive chronic bronchitis in the form of aerosol inhalations (1-2 units in 1-2 ml of water for 1 inhalation).
-The course of treatment - 8-10 inhalations.
+In 1987, V. V. Namestnikova proposed treating chronic bronchitis with colcitrin (calcitrin is an injectable medicinal form of calcitonin).
+It has an anti-inflammatory effect, inhibits the release of mediators from mast cells, and improves bronchial patency.
+It is used for obstructive chronic bronchitis in the form of aerosol inhalations (1-2 U in 1-2 ml of water per 1 inhalation).
+The course of treatment is 8-10 inhalations.

 Detoxification therapy

-With the detoxification goal in the period of exacerbation of purulent bronchitis, intravenous drip infusion of 400 ml of hemodepression is used (contraindicated in severe allergization, bronchospastic syndrome), isotonic sodium chloride solution, Ringer's solution, 5% glucose solution.
-In addition, a generous drink is recommended (cranberry juice, broth of dogrose, lime tea, fruit juices).
+For detoxification purposes during the period of exacerbation of purulent bronchitis, intravenous drip infusion of 400 ml of hemodez (contraindicated in case of severe allergization, bronchospastic syndrome), isotonic sodium chloride solution, Ringer's solution, 5% glucose solution is used.
+In addition, drinking plenty of fluids (cranberry juice, rosehip decoction, linden tea, fruit juices) is recommended.

 Correction of respiratory failure

-Progression of chronic obstructive bronchitis, emphysema leads to the development of chronic respiratory failure, which is the main cause of deterioration in the quality of life and disability of the patient.
+The progression of chronic obstructive bronchitis and pulmonary emphysema leads to the development of chronic respiratory failure, which is the main reason for the deterioration of the quality of life and disability of the patient.

-Chronic respiratory insufficiency is a state of the body in which, due to damage to the external respiration system, either maintenance of the normal gas composition of the blood is not ensured, or it is achieved primarily by incorporating the compensatory mechanisms of the system of external respiration, the cardiovascular system, the transport system of blood and metabolic processes in tissues.
+Chronic respiratory failure is a condition of the body in which, due to damage to the external respiratory system, either the maintenance of normal gas composition of the blood is not ensured, or it is achieved primarily by activating compensatory mechanisms of the external respiratory system itself, the cardiovascular system, the blood transport system and metabolic processes in the tissues.

 You are reporting a typo in the following text: